Dinakar-Dasari/kubernetes/README.md

   + If some pods are running already and no manifest file exists then to get the manifest file,
      `kubectl get pod <pod_name> -o yaml  > manifest.yaml`

++ The command to check labels for all Kubernetes nodes `kubectl get nodes --show-labels`